LambdaSharp/Alexa-AdventureBot-Challenge/README.md

 The AdventureBot code is packaged as a λ# deployment, which streamlines the creating and uploading of assets for serverless applications.

 1. Open a shell and switch to the git checkout folder
-2. Run the λ# tool to deploy AdventureBot: `lst deploy --profile lambdasharp --deployment test`
+2. Run the λ# tool to deploy AdventureBot: `lst deploy --profile lambdasharp --tier hackathon`

 ### Upload AdventureBot JSON file
 The AdventureBot lambda function reads the adventure definition from a JSON file that must be uploaded to S3.
 Follow these steps to create a new bucket and upload a sample adventure file.